yyyaaan/jungle/README.md

 To set up a new model and its database, go to `settings.py` to INATALLED_APPS, and then perform makemigrations.
 If folder strucuted different use full path to the automatically generated AppConfig class under `apps.py`.

+> On Mac with Apple Silicon, only conda environment supported.
+Venv is not working for tensorflow/keras models.

 ## Settings outline
 |||
 |---|---|